-Type Code Analog Electronic Circuits L-T-P Credits Marks PC 18EI1T01 Analog Electronic Circuits 3-0-0 3 100
+Type Code Analog Electronic Circuits L-T-P Credits Marks PC BTEI-T-PC-001 Analog Licetronic Circuits 3-0-0 3 100

-Objectives The objective of this course is to be familiar with Transistors (BJT, JFET and MOSFET) amplifiers, differential amplifiers and their implementations, and also study their characteristics and applications.
-Pre-Requisites Basic knowledge of semiconductor diodes and Bipolar Junction Transistors (BJT) is required.
+Objectives The objective of this course is to be familiar with Transistor (BJT, JFET and MOSFET) amplifiers, differential amplifiers and their implementations along with studying their characteristics & applications.
+Pre-Requisites Basic knowledge of semiconductor diodes and Bipolar Junction Transisto is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-T eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10(a) 05 05 05 25 60 100
+T eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) gnment(s) Mid-Term End-Term Total

+05 05 05 25 60 100